as I recite my verses for the king; my tongue is the pen of a skillful writer. Psalm 45 v1

 short u pull qibbus

 Hebrew differs from Greek in some interesting ways.
 For instance, there is no separate word or concept for heart and mind, sacred and ordinary.
-Thus the language reflects the way of thinking; The Greek pattern we have inherited separates heart from mind while Hebrew thought does not.
-The same is true for sacred and ordinary, which are not separated in Hebrew thought, so all of life is to be enjoyed for God.
+Thus the language reflects the way of thinking; the Greek pattern we have inherited separates heart from mind and sacred and ordinary while Hebrew thought does not

 The author is not a qualified Hebrew reader, speaker or writer; merely an enthusiastic beginner.
 However, the following may be of assistance to others who wish to try Hebrew.

-The author recently attended a series of eight evening classes, which aimed to teach enough basic understanding to allow the student to read the words well enough to be able to look them up in a dictionary and painstakingly read and understand the text.
+The author attended a series of eight evening classes, that aimed to teach enough basic understanding for the student to read the words, look them up in a dictionary and painstakingly read and understand the text.
 Look out for courses near you.
 See also Jot and Tittle, below, for Kesher courses.

 If you can obtain a Siddur (Jewish prayer book) you will find lots of scripture portions and prayers in Hebrew and the local language.
 This can help you learn or practice.

-There are web sites, software packages and books which may enable the student to teach himself.
+There are web sites, software packages and books which may enable the student to teach himself / herself.

 You will find www.biblicalhebrew.com will be very interesting.